core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Members of any Application Group of a Given Type # {#sec-examples-group-discovery-3}

 {{fig-app-gp-discovery-example3}} provides an example where a CoAP client discovers the CoAP servers that are members of any application group of a specific type, and the CoAP group(s) associated with those application groups.
-Note that because a hostname "grp.example" is returned, this may potentially resolve to multiple multicast IP addresses, hence multiple CoAP groups.
+Note that, because a hostname "grp.example" is returned, this may potentially resolve to multiple multicast IP addresses, hence multiple CoAP groups.

 ~~~~~~~~~~~